Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 1. Select the type of gateway you want to connect to (AWS API Gateway in this scenario).
 2. Select **Yes** when asked if the agent will be embedded.
 3. Platform connectivity:
-   * **Environment**: can be an existing environment or a new one that will be created by the installation procedure
+   * **Environment**: can be an existing environment or one that will be created by the installation procedure
-   * **Team**: can be an existing team or a new one that will be created by the installation procedure
+   * **Team**: can be an existing team or one that will be created by the installation procedure
 4. AWS Configuration Setup options:
    * **Region**: the AWS API Gateway resources
    * **Authentication Type**: select either Assume Role Policy or Access and Secret Keys